caravagnalab/congas/README.md

-# Copy number genotyping from scRNA sequencing
+# Copy number genotyping jointly from scRNA and scATAC sequencing

 [![Build Status](https://travis-ci.org/Militeee/anneal.svg?branch=master)](https://travis-ci.org/Militeee/congas)
 [![codecov](https://codecov.io/gh/Militeee/anneal/branch/master/graph/badge.svg)](https://codecov.io/gh/Militeee/congas)

-A set of Pyro models and functions to infer CNA from scRNA-seq data.
+A set of Pyro models and functions to infer CNA from scRNA-seq and scATAC-seq data.
 It comes with a companion R package (hlink) that works as an interface and provides preprocessing, simulation and visualization routines.